 When you see a Kookaburra take it as a sign of good luck: your day is about to become much better!

-What Do Kookaburras Symbolize in Arts and Literature?
+Kookaburras Meaning and Symbolism in Arts and Literature

 The kookaburra’s call has often been likened to human laughter, which explains why the kookaburra has long been associated with good humor and joy.

-There are many examples of its symbolic presence in arts and literature, particularly Aboriginal Dreamtime stories which depict it as an important messenger between the physical and spiritual realms.
+There are many examples of its symbolic presence in arts and literature, particularly Aboriginal Dreamtime stories which depict it as an important messenger between the physical and spiritual world.

 In these stories, kookaburras bring messages of hope, enlightenment, and spiritual awareness; they also remind us that every living being is interconnected in a web of divinity.